mnpenchev/expense-tracker-api/README.md

 admin/ - admin panel

-Head to the root web address.
-A swagger module will guide you trough all the possible API endpoints with examples as in the image below:
+Head to the root web address. (localhost:8000)

+The swagger module will guide you trough all the possible API endpoints with examples and documentation as in the image below:

 <img src="images/swagger.png">